ReiDaTecnologia/Minecraft-Guides-Thaumcraft6/pages/04.fundamentals/15.taint-swarm/docs.md

 facebookenable: false
 ---

-These will spawn from rifts, you can scan these to unlock this research.
+These will spawn from rifts and Taint Geysers, you can scan these to unlock this research.